 When Loud album first leaked, “S&M” was one of my instant favorites.
 Too bad, the video didn’t measure up.
 It was a bit cliché and blatantly ripped of David LaChapelle’s signature style.
 Plus it featured Perez Hilton in the video.
 Can we please send him on a one-way flight to the Bermuda Triangle along with Kim Kardashian and Paris Hilton?

 OOOOOOOOOOMMMMMMMMMGGGGGGG.
 Word’s cannot express how much I love this song.
 Definitely one of my favorites from her discography.
 The “oh, na, na, na” part is so catchy.
 I also like the fact she incorporates a reggae vibe to represent her homeland.
 Keepin’ it real.
-Anytime she collaborates with Drake, it’s pure magic.
+She and Drake always deliver.
 “Take Care” is another fantastic collabo.

 At first, I wasn’t a fan of this song.
 Then I saw a drag queen perform it and instantly I became hooked.
 How hilarious is that?
 A lot of people don’t like this video, but I do.
 I appreciate that fact the clip is all about her looking sexy and happy once again.
 At long last, her depressing Rated R days were finally behind her.